davedew/afixia-theme-basic-bedrock/README.md

 Remove the **package.json**, **package-lock.json** (if exists), and the **node_modules** (if exists) folder and start over with the following:

-Iâ€™m referencing Laravel Mixâ€™s docs here: [https://github.com/laravel-mix/laravel-mix/blob/master/docs/installation.md](https://github.com/laravel-mix/laravel-mix/blob/master/docs/installation.md)
+I'm referencing Laravel Mix's docs here: [https://github.com/laravel-mix/laravel-mix/blob/master/docs/installation.md](https://github.com/laravel-mix/laravel-mix/blob/master/docs/installation.md)

 In the **basic_bedrock_build** folder do the following: